Nursing Associates bridge the gap between health and care assistants, and registered nurses.

 Teaching and assessment

-Your time will be split roughly equally between practice and theory.
-You'll undertake 720 hours of protected learning time in your base placement over 2 years and 480 hours of protected learning time in a range of external placements over the 2 years.
+Learning is balanced between practice and theory.
+Over the 2 years, you’ll undertake 720 hours of protected learning time in your base placement and 480 hours of protected learning time in a range of external placements.
 You'll get exposure to service users across a range of settings and lifespans.
-20% of your time must be for study, 20% for a range of practice experience with protected learning time and the rest of practice in protected learning time.
+As an apprentice learner, at least 20% of your time must be for academic study; at least 20% of your protected learning time will be in external practice placements and the remainder of your protected learning time will be in your base placement.

-Teaching will include face to face sessions including lectures and workshops.
+Teaching will include face to face sessions including lectures, seminars, and workshops.
 There will also be an element of online learning.

 You'll experience practice in a variety of clinical settings, and spend approximately one day per week completing university study.